Targeting Agonists of Glucagon-like Peptide-1 Receptor for Multiple Sclerosis

 What Is SAPPHIRE?

-Inflammatory bowel disease (IBD) is a condition in which the body’s immune system reacts inappropriately and causes ongoing inflammation in the digestive tract.
+Inflammatory bowel disease (IBD) is a condition where the body’s immune system reacts inappropriately and causes ongoing inflammation in the digestive tract.
 To manage this, many patients are often treated with immunosuppressants.
-Beca...
+Because...

 A Study to Learn More About How Well Finerenone Works, How Safe it is, and How it Moves Into, Through, and Out of the Body Compared to Placebo When Taken With Standard Treatment in Children With Heart Failure and Left Ventricular Systolic Dysfunction